 Yes, even toothaches require emergency treatment from time to time.
-Neglecting dental injuries - such as knocked out, chipped or cracked teeth, or broken dental hardware such as braces, permanent retainers, fillings and crowns - can have serious implications, including cavities, severe pain and perhaps a pricey dental procedure later down the line.
+Neglecting dental injuries – such as knocked out, chipped or cracked teeth, or broken dental hardware such as braces, permanent retainers, fillings and crowns – can have serious implications, including cavities, severe pain and perhaps a more involved or more costly dental procedure later down the line.

-Whether you've sustained a dental injury while playing a contact sport or simply while eating your dinner, it's wise to consult an emergency dentist, who is available after normal business hours to tend to your needs.
+Whether you’ve sustained a dental injury while playing a contact sport or simply while eating your dinner, it’s wise to consult an emergency dentist – this is a practitioner who is available after normal business hours to tend to your needs.

 Tooth pain has a wide variety of causes, from bruxism (teeth grinding) to cavities, gum disease, an exposed root or even an ear or sinus infection.
 That’s why it’s important to consult both your doctor and your dentist if you’re having significant, consistent tooth pain.